Gilgandra

 Despite maintaining a low unemployment rate of 3.3%, Gilgandra has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Dominant employment sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.
-Gilgandra has a strong specialization in agriculture, forestry & fishing with an employment share 5.6 times the regional level, while construction is under-represented at 5.3% compared to Rest of NSW's 9.7%.
-The area offers limited local employment opportunities as indicated by Census data.
-In the year ending June 2025, Gilgandra's labour force decreased by 1.8%, and employment decreased by 2.6%, leading to a rise in unemployment rate by 0.7 percentage points.
+Key sectors include agriculture, forestry & fishing (5.6 times regional level), health care & social assistance, and education & training.
+Construction employment is under-represented at 5.3% compared to Rest of NSW's 9.7%.
+Between June 2024 and June 2025, Gilgandra's labour force decreased by 1.8%, employment fell by 2.6%, leading to a rise in unemployment rate by 0.7 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project growth of approximately 5.3% over five years and 11.8% over ten years for Gilgandra, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment